VHDLTool/VHDL_Handbook_Toolchain/README.md

 - [Docbook XSL Stylesheets](http://sourceforge.net/projects/docbook/files/docbook-xsl/) (which is included as a Git submodule, available [here](https://github.com/VHDLTool/docbook)

+- [VHDL Rules] which come as a git submodule included [here] (https://github.com/VHDLTool/VHDL_Handbook_STD) for the standard version.

 ## Project structure

 The project is structured as follows :